opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

 Contact form recipients
 -----------------------

-Within the pages you create you can include a contact form that allows users to send a message to domain administrators.
-You can add recipients to these messages in the ``Social networks & sharing`` section, in the ``Configure`` menu.
+Within the pages you create, you can include a contact form that allows users to send a message to domain administrators.
+You can add recipients to these messages in the ``Social networks & sharing`` section from the ``Configure`` menu.

 .. image:: images/configuration_contact-form.png